LFesser97/uniconv_extension/undirected_experiments/README.md

 ### Running Training
 Training configuration handled by config files in `configs` directory.
-As an exaample, you can run experiments with the following commands.
+As an example, you can run experiments with the following commands.
 ```bash
 conda activate graphgps
 python main.py --cfg configs/vocsuperpixels_UnitaryGCN_enhanced.yaml wandb.use False